exonum/exonum-doc/src/get-started/java-binding.md

 synchronous I/O in this handler, as it is invoked synchronously in the same thread that handles transactions.
 Blocking that thread will delay transaction processing on the node.

-### Core Schema API

-Users can access information stored in the blockchain by the framework using methods of [`Blockchain`][blockchain] class.
-This API can be used both in transaction code and in read requests.
-The following functionality is
-available:

-- `getHeight: long`
-  The height of the latest committed block in the blockchain
-- `getBlockHashes: ListIndex<HashCode>`
-  The list of all block hashes, indexed by the block height
-- `getBlockTransactions: ProofListIndexProxy<HashCode>`
-  The proof list of transaction hashes committed in the block with the given height or ID
-- `getTxMessages: MapIndex<HashCode, TransactionMessage>`
-  The map of transaction messages identified by their SHA-256 hashes.
-Both committed and in-pool (not yet processed) transactions are returned
-- `getTxResults: ProofMapIndexProxy<HashCode, ExecutionStatus>`
-  The map of transaction execution results identified by the corresponding transaction SHA-256 hashes
-- `getTxLocations: MapIndex<HashCode, TransactionLocation>`
-  The map of transaction positions inside the blockchain identified by the corresponding transaction SHA-256 hashes
-- `getBlocks: MapIndex<HashCode, Block>`
-  The map of block objects identified by the corresponding block hashes
-- `getLastBlock: Block`
-  The latest committed block
-- `getConsensusConfiguration: Config`
-  The consensus configuration for the latest height of the blockchain.

 ### External Service API